 Background

-Health surveys are, arguably, the “the primary method for estimating population-level intervention coverage in low- and middle-income coverage countries” [1].
+Health surveys are, arguably, the “the primary method for estimating population-level intervention coverage in low- and middle-income countries” [1].
 Despite progress made since the World Health Organisation’s (WHO) Advisory Panel on Health Statistics called for more and better health statistics [2], there are still challenges to overcome.
-Routine health information systems (HMIS) can provide valuable health service demand-side information, but being a convenience sample is inadequate for measuring coverage and supporting related programmatic decision-making [3].
-Whilst macro-level surveys provide detailed high quality information they do not provide the local level information that is necessary for local program management.
+Routine health management information systems (HMIS) can provide valuable health service demand-side information, but being a convenience sample is inadequate for measuring coverage and supporting related programmatic decision-making [3].
+Whilst macro-level surveys provide detailed high quality information, they do not provide the local-level information that is necessary for local program management.
 More research about data collection techniques which can routinely provide information at the local level is in demand and needed [1].
 Lot Quality Assurance Sampling (LQAS) may contribute to satisfying this need [4].

 LQAS is a classification method derived from the original work of Dodge and Romig [5], which together with that of Shewhart [6], grew to become Statistical Quality Control.
 During the 1980’s it made its transition into the health sciences, gaining wide appeal [7].
 During the 1990s WHO favourably reviewed the methodology as providing regular coverage data at the local level [8].

 LQAS has two stages, but first requires dividing a program area (such as a district) into smaller sub-areas (or sub-districts) called Supervision Areas (SA).
 In the first stage a random sample is collected within each SA and used to classify the SA as acceptably or unacceptably performing according to a predetermined threshold[9].
 In the second stage the data from SA are aggregated to measure the prevalence of program areas as a whole.
-This methodology has been extensively used by UN agencies, Ministries of Health and NGOs to periodically collect data to manage health programmes using local health staff to collect data [8].
+This methodology has been extensively used by UN agencies, Ministries of Health and NGOs to periodically collect data to manage health programs using local health staff to collect data [8].

-However, as LQAS is intended for use by local program managers the question must be examined as to whether local health staff produce biased results as they are responsible for implementing the programs they also assess.
-This question is not trivial as bias is described as “the greatest threat to reliability and validity” of collected data [10]
+However, as LQAS is intended for use by local program managers, the question must be examined as to whether local health staff produce biased results as they are responsible for implementing the programs they also assess.
+This question is not trivial as bias is described as “the greatest threat to reliability and validity” of collected data [10].

 An initial, albeit small scale, study assessing whether local data collectors are a source of bias in LQAS survey [11], found no evidence to support the hypothesis that they bias the data they collect.
-However, that study was restricted to one district, and the second set of disinterested data collectors came from the same district; also the sample size was small consisting of 76 participants.
+However, that study was restricted to one district, and the second set of dis-interested data collectors came from the same district; also the sample size was small consisting of 76 participants.
 This current study is designed as a larger confirmatory test-retest study to measure inter-observer reliability of LQAS data collection.
-The study is located in two districts in Uganda.
+The study was located in two districts in Uganda.

 Methods

-We used a test-retest methodology to compare the inter-observer reliability between two groups of data collectors when carrying out a LQAS survey.
+We used a test-retest methodology to compare the inter-observer reliability between two groups of data collectors when carrying out an LQAS survey.
 Inter-observer reliability is the degree of agreement between two different data collectors when making observations of the same phenomenon [12].
 Test-retest measures the inter-observer reliability of the data collected by two independent sets of data collectors [13].
 Provided the phenomenon under examination has not changed, the two sets of observations should be the same; the greater the agreement between the two observations, the greater the inter-observer reliability.